OscarEngelbrektson/SyntheticControlMethods/README.md

-# Synthetic Control
+# Synthetic Control variants currently supported
-Currently, the package implements both the Synthetic Control method and the Differenced Synthetic Control method.
+Currently, the package implements the Synthetic Control method, the Penalized Synthetic Control method, the Differenced Synthetic Control method and the Penalized Differenced Synthetic Control method.

 ## A Python package for causal inference using synthetic controls